Conyers Workers’ Compensation Lawyers: Get the Compensation You Deserve

 If you are injured or become ill due to a chemical spill or something else while you’re on the job, there are some specific steps that you must take to ensure that you’ll be eligible for workers’ compensation.

 Tell your employer immediately if you are hurt or become ill while you’re on the job.
-The law requires you to notify your employer within 30 days of the injury but the sooner you notify them the sooner you can begin to navigate your recovery and your workers’ comp claim.
+Georgia workers’ compensation law requires you to notify your employer within 30 days of the injury, but the sooner you notify them, the sooner you can begin to navigate your recovery and your workers’ compensation claim.

 Seek medical care with a doctor as soon as possible after your injury or illness.
-In many instances, you’ll need to make sure that you are using physicians that are certified for a workers’ comp claim.
+In many instances, you’ll need to make sure that you are using physicians who are certified for a workers’ compensation claim.

-If possible, take pictures of your injuries and pictures of where your injuries occurred in the workplace.
+If possible, take pictures of your injuries and of where your injuries occurred in the workplace.

-File your workers’ comp claim with the assistance of the Workers’ Compensation Lawyers Coalition in Conyers, GA.
+File your workers’ comp claim with the assistance of a Conyers workers’ compensation lawyer.
 Rest and recover from your injuries.

 What are the Most Common Workplace Accident Injuries?